-The required fault clearance time for faults on the GB Generator's or DC Converter Station owner's equipment directly connected to the National Electricity Transmission System or OTSDUW Plant and Apparatus and for faults on the National Electricity Transmission System directly connected to the GB Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus, from fault inception to the circuit breaker arc extinction, shall be set out in the Bilateral Agreement.
-The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified below:
+- (a) The required fault clearance time for faults on the GB Generator's or DC Converter Station owner's equipment directly connected to the National Electricity Transmission System or OTSDUW Plant and Apparatus and for faults on the National Electricity Transmission System directly connected to the GB Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus, from fault inception to the circuit breaker arc extinction, shall be set out in the Bilateral Agreement.
+The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified in (i), (ii) and (iii) below:

-80ms at 400kV
+- (i) 80ms at 400kV

-(ii) 100ms at 275kV
+- (ii) 100ms at 275kV

-(iii) 120ms at 132kV and below
+- (iii) 120ms at 132kV and below

-but this shall not prevent the GB Code Existing User or NGET or the GB Generator (including in respect of OTSDUW Plant and Apparatus) from selecting a shorter fault clearance time on their own Plant and Apparatus provided Discrimination is achieved..
+but this shall not prevent the GB Code User or the Relevant Transmission Licensee or the GB Generator (including in respect of OTSDUW Plant and Apparatus) from selecting a shorter fault clearance time on their own Plant and Apparatus provided Discrimination is achieved.